About Me

 Regarding my personal convictions, I strive to live in a way that emulates the character of Jesus Christ.
-His words guide my life, my definition of who I am, and my understanding of what’s truly important.
+His teachings guide my life, my definition of who I am, and my understanding of what’s truly important.
 I could speak at length on this topic, but this page is meant to be only a brief introduction, so I’ll refrain.
 Instead, I leave you with one of my favorite quotes below.

 Let your light shine before men in such a way that they may see your good works, and glorify your Father in heaven.